 One day I will set aside a few months to travel South East Asia – I perhaps should have done it in my twenties as I know I will adore the experience as I did Japan , Macau and Hong Kong in 2019.
 However due to life’s twists and turns that world trip did not happen despite a couple of opportunities so that means I will have to discover it in my fifties – I reckon the only difference is I will be awake at 5am with backpack, map and camera at the ready as opposed to just getting home from a full moon party or whatever it is these youngsters do these days… (PS: I don’t blame them… I am just jealous !)

-So enough of my ramblings….. lets hear what Margaret had to say about the intriguing and magical country of Myanmar…
+So enough of my ramblings….. lets hear what Margaret had to say about the intriguing and mysterious country of Myanmar.

 “Where is it you’re going again?”

 That was most people’s reaction when I told them the destination of my latest trip.

 This South East Asia country shares its borders with Thailand, China, Laos, India & Bangladesh.
 Myanmar is a golden land with a unique but well preserved culture and a somewhat complicated history.